 - 1a.
 Are water quality standards being met in the Truckee River watershed? - 1b.
 What is the overall water quality in the Truckee River watershed? - 2.
 Is there evidence of impacts to water quality at urban sites as compared to non-urban sites? - 3.
-What is the baseline or pre-TROA water quality at sites below dams? - 4.
+How has TROA changed water quality at sites below dams? - 4.
 Is there evidence of water quality impairment due to excess sediment? - 5.
 What is the level of public engagement in our Adopt a Stream program?